Liemani/_deprecated_portfolio/Tool/ROS/README.md

 ## 0. How to set environment

-Copy Kit folder to catkin_ws.
+Copy LMT folder to catkin_ws.

 ## 1. Make new project(package)